-- As you stroll around the city, keep an eye out for Toronto’s famous street art.
-You’ll find yourself with some dazzling photo ops.
+- As you stroll around the city, keep an eye out for Toronto’s famous street art — you’ll find yourself in the midst of some dazzling photo ops.

 Enticing Eats, Internationally Inspired

 - Toronto’s lunch offerings are also on-point.
 Try Pai for mouth-watering Thai cuisine or Torteria San Cosme for flavorful Mexican street food.
-You could also sample Syrian dishes at Soufi’s or grab a bite at pan-Asian sandwich shop Banh Mi Boys.
+You could also grab a bite at the pan-Asian sandwich shop, Banh Mi Boys.

 - No matter your cuisine of choice, dinner in Toronto is always satisfying.
-Enjoy New Asian flavours at DaiLo, Middle Eastern & European Jewish fare at Fat Pasha or Spanish pintxos, tapas and tasty cocktails at Bar Raval.
+Enjoy New Asian flavors at DaiLo, Middle Eastern & European Jewish fare at Fat Pasha, or Spanish pintxos, tapas, and tasty cocktails at Bar Raval.